BedrockStreaming/Babitch/README.md

 Many companies all over the world uses babyfoot to build team spirit.
 Babitch is a project to **record** babyfoot scores, **archive** them, and **make them easily accessible for** further analysis.

-Babitch provides a simple responsive user interface to record scores, store them in a simple MySQL database and make them easily accessible by a REST API.
+Babitch provides a REST API to record scores and store them in a simple MySQL database.

+See [BabitchClient](https://github.com/M6Web/BabitchClient) for a simple responsive user interface to this api.

 ## Installation